raphnet/swpxlt/README.md

  - Build a palette from unique colors in image (max 256 - quantize and/or reduce colors first!
  - Load a palette from a file (valid formats as supported by paltool)
  - Dither the image using loaded or built palette (error diffusion dithering is implemented)
+ - Count the number of unique colors in an image (-showstats)

+#### Example : VGA color

+First a simple example.
+Let's say you are preparing an image to be displayed in a DOS application using VGA mode 13h.
+The VGA palette supports 6 bit per component (i.e. Red value, for instance, can be set from 0 to 63) and can display 256 colors.
+But if you just use gimp and generate an optimal palette, the palette colors will use 8 bits per component.
+Hence, when loading the palette into the VGA hardware, the 2 least significant bits will be lost.
+So you may end up with duplicate colors, what a waste!

+First let's try quantizing to 6 bits.
+The -showstats reveals that there are still 983 unique colors, and those colors are listed by decreasing frequency order.

+`
+./dither -in images/vgafull.png -quantize 6 -showstats
+`

+Hundreds of colors are used for only 1 or 2 pixels!
+So to replace those by similar colors until there are only 256 colors left, -reduce 256 can be used.

+`
+./dither -in images/vgafull.png -quantize 6 -reduce 256 -showstats
+`

+#### Example : Sega Master System

 For instance, say the goal is to display a picture on the Sega Master System (SMS).
 The SMS can display 16 colors selected from a 64 color palette (2 bit per component).
 Here is one way to approach